savevsgames/AntTree.js/README.md

 # AntTree.js

-AntTree.js is a JavaScript library that provides an intuitive interface for web developers to manage the DOM and events using an analogy of ants and trees.
-The library simplifies basic scripting tasks while allowing the use of regular JavaScript alongside AntTree.js code.
+AntTree.js is a JavaScript library designed to simplify DOM manipulation and event handling using an analogy of ants and trees.
+The library allows users to create and manage DOM elements (branches and leaves), handle events (scout ants), and manage data (carrier ants) with an intuitive interface.

 **CURRENT STATE => AntTree.js is a conceptual library that is in the planning stages.
 Eventually it may become a good resource to developers learning JavaScript and web development.**